There’s No Place Like Home

 The Arlo Pro 2 Wire-Free HC Smart Security System

-I need a camera that can be outdoors and has all of the above requirements.
+Overall, I need a camera that can be outdoors, and has all of the above requirements.
 They aren’t the cheapest on the market but sure have strong reviews!

-They are cute to look at ( I know), and you can add more around the house as you need to.
-The Arlo Pro 2 comes with a base station and two cameras.
+As shown above, they are cute to look at ( I know), and you can add more around the house as you need to.
+The Arlo Pro 2 also comes with a base station and two cameras.
 Clicking the link will, of course, give you more information and all the details of its features.

-like the Arlo Pro 2, comes with Built-in Two-Way Talk and a Siren Alarm, also works with Alexa.
-This camera also had lots of great reviews.
+Like the Arlo Pro 2, the Ring Spotlight Cam comes with Built-In Two Way Talk and a Siren Alarm and also works with Alexa.
+In fact, this Camera had lots of great reviews.

 I decided to take a look at it because it includes all the required features above and a spotlight The Ring Spotlight Camera has an app to control the camera!!
-You can watch the video, talk to who’s there and control the siren and light from your phone!
+In addition, you can watch the video, talk to who’s there and control the siren and light from your phone!

 Ring Wi-Fi Video Doorbell Pro with Alexa

 I think this is one of the most fun security devices.
-I love that when someone is at your door, rings your bell, you can talk to them on your smartphone and they don’t know you aren’t inside!
+The main reason is I love that when someone is at your door, rings your bell, you can talk to them on your smartphone and they don’t know you aren’t inside!

-I did get to see this live as my brother has one on his house and when we were together he got an alert that someone was at his door.
+I did get to see this in real time as my brother has one on his house and when we were together he got an alert that someone was at his door.
 He had access to the live video immediately and began talking to the person ringing the bell.